 Our bodies refuse to survive on so few calories/day and will eventually trigger your hunger hormones so strongly that your drive to eat will be almost impossible to ignore.
 And generally, when this happens, we don’t just stop at a few chips, or a simple sandwich or a cookie.
 Once those hunger hormones go on overdrive, they have a hard time signaling the “off button,” which is why you’ll find yourself turning into a bottomless pit once you start.

 The binge and restrict cycle is so dangerous when it comes to dieting and can really damage your metabolism while leading to either no weight loss or even weight gain.

 When I started to talk about Optavia, I received message after message from people talking about how they tried the diet, felt miserable, tanked their metabolism, gained the weight back (and then some), and some even ended up with more serious medical conditions.

-My verdict?
 Just say no. It’s not worth it.
 You’re not special – you won’t be the one person who sees fat loss, maintains a beautiful relationship with food, enjoys bringing Tupperware meals to dinners out, and then sustains it forever.
 I don’t care who you are – eating an extremely low-calorie diet WILL tank your metabolic rate, making it very difficult to not gain the weight back 3-6 months from now.